Summer Camp - Spring Break Camp - Winter Camp

 In a typical week, up to 30 children will learn about animals from certified and licensed animal behaviorists, service dog trainers, certified dog trainers, a bat expert, a therapy dog service, diabetes service handlers and their animals, etc.

-Each week is the exact same camp yet we have many children come back for an additional week.
+Each week is the same camp yet we have many children come back for an additional week.
 The camp is operated and conducted by our Summer Camp Coordinator.
-Cost is $125.00.
+Cost is $150.00.

-HHS also offers a Spring Break Camp which is a 1-week camp held the week of Spring Break.
+HHS also offers a Spring Break Camp which is a 1-week camp held the week of Volusia County's Public School Spring Break.
 Similar to summer camp.
-Cost is $125.00
+Cost is $30.00 daily.

 HHS tours are meant to educate the average consumer about our mission, our philosophies, our accomplishments and our goals for the future.
 After a brief orientation Powerpoint, the tour begins at the adoption lobby.
 The tour continues into the small dog-puppy room.
 A tour guide will talk about the number of small dogs available and will take questions.